Fresh vs Frozen Embryo Transfer | Know the Differences

 What is a Frozen Embryo Transfer (FET)?

-Following a fresh embryo transfer, the embryologists aim to freeze as many remaining embryos as possible using a rapid freezing process called vitrification.
-Not all embryos are suitable for freezing, but those that are can be stored for future use in a frozen embryo transfer (FET).
-These embryos are stored in specialised storage tanks containing liquid nitrogen, which are continuously monitored by laboratory alarm systems to ensure they are kept at the correct temperature.
+Following a fresh embryo transfer, any remaining embryos can be preserved through a rapid freezing process called vitrification and stored for future use in a frozen embryo transfer (FET).
 Thawing is a simple process that takes around 15 minutes, where the blastocyst is removed from liquid nitrogen and carefully rehydrated.

-Preparation for a FET cycle is generally easier than a fresh cycle, as it does not involve the same ovarian stimulation as used in a IVF cycle.
+Preparation for a FET cycle is generally easier than a fresh cycle, as it does not involve ovarian stimulation or egg collection.
 Instead, the focus is on timing the transfer at the correct stage of your natural or medicated cycle.
-Your doctor will monitor the uterine lining at the beginning and again before transfer to ensure it is optimal for implantation.
+Your fertility specialist will monitor the uterine lining at the beginning and again before transfer to ensure it is optimal for implantation.

 On transfer day, the IVF embryo transfer procedure is the same as in a fresh cycle, requiring no sedation or anaesthetic, and you can usually resume normal activities straight away.
-Because of the way embryos are frozen, they can be thawed and transferred even several years after storage, while remaining as strong as the day they were frozen.
+There is no time limit on using frozen embryos, as they remain as strong as the day they were frozen.
 Importantly, a frozen embryo transfer is also more cost-effective than a full IVF cycle, as only a portion of the treatment process is repeated.

 Success Rates and Outcomes